surifirstpin/biplus_documentation/docs/README.md

 ## High Quality Data Analytics and Reporting, Where you matter.

-## Data Analytics Solution for every need.
+## Single Solution for All your needs.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzkyMzg1NDhdfQ==
+eyJoaXN0b3J5IjpbLTE2MzU1NTA1MzZdfQ==
 -->